 The PART ISO button in the button cells toggles partial memory isolation on or off for the assigned path.
-When a path has been partially isolated, the button cell above the fader on the fader panel will show the green PART ISO indicator instead of the fully isolated blue MEM ISO indicator.
+When a path has been partially isolated, the ISO button next to the fader will illuminate green instead of the fully isolated blue color.